smooJitter/IckyCrystalPortal/README.md

-# TravelAI - AI-Powered Travel Assistant
+# IckyCrystals Portal - Your Spiritual Business Companion

 TravelAI is a Next.js application that uses the Mastra AI agent framework to help you plan your next trip.